AWAKEN MY HEART TO GRACE

-Isn't that an amazingly beautiful statement?
-"In the arms which are all inclusive, Divine Love encompasses everything."
+So, in the arms which are all inclusive, Divine Love encompasses everything.
 To me, that's the definition of grace.

 There is a wonderful illustrative story from the Hindu faith of how we limit or restrict God's grace all the time . . .